xiaopan-de/XML2SCA/README.md

 ```

 ## Usage of XML2SCA##
 Application program is by default installed in the folder `XML2SCA/bin/`.
-Excute with argument **-f/--file** to pass project xml file or   **-h/--help** to print help information:
+Execute with argument **-f/--file** to pass project xml file or   **-h/--help** to print help information:
 ```
 Usage:
  ./XML2SCA [OPTION...]